pashaydev/terminal.shop.mcp/README.md

 # Terminal.shop MCP Server

-This project implements a Model Context Protocol (MCP) server for interacting with the Terminal.shop e-commerce platform.
-It allows AI assistants to seamlessly browse products, manage shopping carts, place orders, and handle subscriptions through Terminal.shop's API.
+This project implements a mcp server for interacting with the terminal.shop.
+It allows ai assistants to seamlessly browse products, manage shopping carts, place orders, and handle subscriptions through Terminal.shop's API.

 ## Features